Nonlinear Transformations Against Unlearnable Datasets: Introduction

 As pointed out {by}~\cite{yu2021indiscriminate}, unlearnable perturbations can effectively disrupt DNN training due to linear separability.
 However, not all existing unlearnable perturbations exhibit this characteristic as revealed in~\cite{DBLP:journals/corr/abs-2305-19254}.
 Additionally, the authors present an attack on unlearnable data leveraging the linear separability inherent in such perturbations, referred to as the \textit{orthogonal projection attack} (OPA).
 Nevertheless, their findings suggest that the effectiveness of OPA diminishes when applied to nonlinear perturbations like autoregressive ones in \cite{DBLP:journals/corr/abs-2206-03693}.

-In this paper, we explore twelve advanced data protection approaches.
+In this paper, we explore 13 advanced data protection approaches.
 Our main contributions include:

-\begin{itemize*} \item Propose an effective nonlinear transformation framework designed to circumvent data protection measures, thereby facilitating the training of DNNs on augmented, previously deemed unlearnable data.
-The proposed framework applies to any machine learning model and data. \item The proposed nonlinear transformation framework improves the linear separable technique given in~\cite{DBLP:journals/corr/abs-2305-19254} for all twelve data protection approaches, except for OPS in~\cite{DBLP:conf/iclr/WuCXH23}.
+\begin{itemize} \item Propose an effective nonlinear transformation framework designed to circumvent data protection measures, thereby facilitating the training of DNNs on augmented, previously deemed unlearnable data.
+The proposed framework applies to DNN models for image classification tasks. \item The proposed nonlinear transformation framework improves the linear separable technique given in~\cite{DBLP:journals/corr/abs-2305-19254} for all 13 data protection approaches, except for OPS in~\cite{DBLP:conf/iclr/WuCXH23} and PUE in~\cite{wang2024provably}.
 The improvement is very significant for the six approaches: NTGA, Deepconfuse, Error-minimizing, Error-maximizing, Autoregressive, and REM.
 In particular, the proposed framework achieves over 100\% improvement in test accuracy for Autoregressive and REM compared to the linear separable technique. \item Demonstrate through extensive experiments that the nonlinear transformation technique diminishes the efficacy of data protection strategies, empowering DNNs to acquire knowledge from previously deemed 'unlearnable' data with an accuracy comparable to training on pristine data.
-This underscores the shortcomings of existing data protection methods.
+This underscores the shortcomings of existing data protection methods. \item Illustrate experimentally that data protection methods can be circumvented by incorporating clean data from external sources (or partially perturbed data).
+This underscores the necessity for future data protection strategies to address and mitigate these vulnerabilities. \end{itemize}

-\item Illustrate experimentally that data protection methods can be circumvented by incorporating clean data from external sources (or partially perturbed data).
-This underscores the necessity for future data protection strategies to address and mitigate these vulnerabilities. \end{itemize*}
+The rest of this paper is organized as follows: we first introduce the background on clean-label generalization attacks and summarize the key "unlearnable example" protection methods considered, including the OPA baseline; we then formalize the attacker’s objective and problem formulation, followed by a detailed description of our nonlinear-transformation framework (threat model, transformation/model selection loop, and the specific transformations used).
+Next, we present an extensive experimental evaluation, primarily on CIFAR-10 across 13 protection approaches, benchmarking against OPA and other relevant baselines, and we then broaden the analysis with additional experiments and discussion (including results on other datasets such as MNIST/ImageNet and additional protection methods) before concluding with the main takeaways and implications for designing more robust data-protection mechanisms.